-Therefore, with consideration the to importance measuring PS, and a need for a valid and reliable tool to investigate this concept for inpatients, also defining a valid tool to identify individual differences among patients enticed us to standardize the inpatient satisfaction questionnaire at Najmiyeh hospital and to investigate its psychological features in this occasional study.
+consideration Therefore, with to the importance measuring PS, and a need for a valid and reliable tool to investigate this concept for inpatients, also defining a valid tool to identify individual differences among patients enticed us to standardize the inpatient satisfaction questionnaire at Najmiyeh hospital and to investigate its psychological features in this occasional study.
 Thus, we used structure validity method to check the study's validity.
 To this end, we employed the EFA and CFA at the first phase.

 At this stage, we made sure of the structural validity of the questionnaire by identifying five factors with accumulative variance of 64% and Kaser-Meyer index of 0.91 for the EFA as well as PCFI=0.76, RMR=0.03, and PNFI=0.71 as the index of model appropriateness for the CFA.
-Regarding the questionnaire's reliability, the amount of reliability index was observed at a desirable level which was a good reliability comparison index in to the questionnaires designed, defined and translated in this field (Range of alpha 0.7 to 0.85) [8-10, 12, 19].
+Regarding the questionnaire's reliability, the amount of reliability index was observed at a desirable level which was a good reliability comparison to the in questionnaires designed, defined and translated in this field (Range of alpha 0.7 to 0.85) [8-10, 12, 19].